joegallegos/MechTest/README.md

 The point of this app is to help Bowlero mechanics study for their C-Mechanic A2 certification.

+This quick flash card study guide was done an about an hour, and does have some styling bugs.

 ## Getting Started

 First, run the development server: